created May 29, 2019

 Mediagazer link for the vice.com story.

-Twitter management feels the need to research how purveyors of hate and violence use Twitter.
+Twitter management believes that it needs to research how purveyors of hate and violence use Twitter.

 These were some of the reactions, attached to the Mediagazer link.